Tom Watkins Coaching

 February 16, 2014 By Tom Watkins

-Ideally we'd agree with all parties on answers to this question at the start of any significant relationship, before the first inevitable important disagreement.
-Attempting this while arguing is like trying to fix an aircraft while flying it.
-Without that agreement, these nine strategies can help limit the risk of damage when we're up to our armpits in challenging conflict.
-They are for most people easier to grasp than apply, because acquiring and entrenching our current behaviours has taken … [Read more...]
+Ideally, at the start of any significant relationship we'd agree on answers to this question before the first inevitable important disagreement.
+Attempting that agreement while actually arguing is a complex process, like trying to fix an aircraft while flying it.
+However, in its absence these nine strategies can help limit the risk of damage when we're up to our armpits in challenging interpersonal conflict.
+They are for most people easier to grasp than apply, because acquiring and entrenching … [Read more...]

 Filed Under: Resource Library Tagged With: Conflict resolution, Emotional intelligence, Habits of mind, Interpersonal communication